brix4dayz/dpd_cpp/README.md

 * Finish unlink and deconstructors for objects to prevent memory leaks.
 * Consider using references in some places instead of pointers.
 * Write code which can read output files produced by other software into data, process/edit/manipulate that data and print it in a friendly format.
-* Make generic classes for calculating measurements for dad simulation objects such persistence length of a chain, or radius of gyration for micelles, etc.
+* Make generic classes for calculating measurements for dpd simulation objects such persistence length of a chain, or radius of gyration for micelles, etc.